ISISComputingGroup/ibex_developers_manual/Technical-debt-stand-down:-Documentation.md

 - The test can be run on individual files or the whole wiki
 - The spell checker supports RST and markdown format (i.e. can be used on developer and user manual)

+## Updating Glossary in User Manual
+- Developer: Aidan
+- Reviewer: None
+- Current status: In progress

+As a user I would like a more complete glossary for terms I may not have come across before.

 # Ready for review

 Move work in progress here when it's ready for review.